 About Oops Insurance

 Oops Insurance is a trading style of Oops Insurance Services Limited.
-Oops Insurance Services Limited is an Appointed Representative of ES Risks Limited who are authorised and regulated by the Financial Conduct Authority.
-FCA Register Number 565023.
+Oops Insurance Services Limited is an Appointed Representative of Infinity Risks Limited who are authorised and regulated by the Financial Conduct Authority, registration number 933869.

 Oops Insurance Services Limited.
 Registered in England No. 11358305.
 Registered office address Autumn Park Business Centre, Dysart Road, Grantham, Lincolnshire NG31 7EU.

 Our permitted business is advising and arranging deals in non-investment insurance contracts.

 You can check this on the Financial Services Register by visiting the FCA’s website https://register.fca.org.uk or by contacting the FCA on 0800 111 6768.

 The FCA is the independent watchdog that regulates financial services.